ZiyeHan/CPUCrawler/README.md

 Then I will crawl all the CPU names and their released dates, and store it in two different .csv files.

+Next step, make a matching algorithm, group CPU name and CPU score by date (year and month).
+For those CPUs that can't be matched, I haven't decided how to deal with them: <br>
+Plan 1: Search it on another website? <br>
+Plan 2: Find it manually?
+(If not too much)

 <br>